Yushu-An/YushuAn-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Yushu An is currently a graduate student at the School of Mechanical Engineering of Northwestern Polytechnical University in Xi'an, China.
 Previously, he received the BSc degree from Northwestern Polytechnical University, in 2020.
-His main research topics are manufacturing system design, industrial robot and digital twin.
+His main research topics are manufacturing system design, industrial robot virtual reality and digital twin.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}CV{{< /staticref >}}.